 We may occasionally need to withhold personal information under sections 49-53 of the Privacy Act, for example where the information requested is legally privileged.
 However, we will only ever withhold information where necessary.

 You may request a correction of personal information that you consider is inaccurate.
-Where the correction requested is not able to be made or we dispute the accuracy of the correction, we will make a note on your personal information.
+Where the correction requested cannot be made, or we dispute the accuracy of the correction, we will make a note on your personal information.

-You can opt-out of receiving our newsletter or being included on any other subscription list or news feed by following the unsubscribe link at the end of the email or contacting us.
+You can opt out of receiving our newsletter or being included on any other subscription list or news feed by following the unsubscribe link at the end of the email or by contacting us.

-When you visit the Le Va website (and our programme-specific sites such as Atu-Mai, Aunty Dee, LifeKeepers, Mental Wealth) it will attempt to set cookies on your browser.
+When you visit the Le Va website (and our programme-specific sites such as, but not limited to, Atu-Mai, Aunty Dee, LifeKeepers, Mental Wealth) it will attempt to set cookies on your browser.
 A cookie is a text file that a website transfers to your browser to remember specific information about your visit or visits.

 Some of these cookies may remain on your computer after you close your browser.
 Some of these cookies are from organisations we use to monitor website usage.